 - Potential complaints and/or legal action against the Queensland Government

 - Online channel abandonment

 - Increased task completion times / reduced completion rates

 - Increased complaint management times

 - Reduced levels of trust, reliability, reputation and credibility of Queensland Government

 - Failure to comply to industry standards and best practice

 Compliance and exceptions

-The Consistent User Experience Standard is mandated through Information Standard 26 – Internet.
+The Consistent User Experience Standard is mandated through Information Standard 26 – Websites.